Signs Mirena Is Wearing Off: What Women Need to Know

 Understanding Mirena's Lifespan

-Mirena is designed to provide effective contraception for up to five to seven years.
+Mirena is designed to provide effective contraception for up to five to eight years.
 After this period, the hormone-releasing capacity can gradually diminish, potentially reducing its contraceptive effectiveness.
 Women should be aware of subtle changes that might indicate the device is approaching the end of its recommended usage period.

 Hormonal Shift Indicators